Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 China: Green energy giant

-The world's biggest emitter, China, produces around a third of all greenhouse gas emissions and as such is under pressure to produce an ambitious domestic reduction target.
+The world's biggest emitter, China, produces around a third of all greenhouse gas emissions and is under pressure to set an ambitious domestic reduction target.

-However, given the EU's lack of a target and the US pulling out of the Paris Agreement, experts said that was unlikely to come.

-"I don't think there's any doubt that the Chinese decision-making will factor in the US situation and also to some extent the ongoing European debate on its own NDC.
-I think those factors in general will present challenges to high ambition," said Li Shuo, Director of the China Climate Hub at the Asia Society Policy Institute.
+However, its pledge to cut emissions by 7-10% from peak is both "underwhelming and transformative," Andreas Sieber, associate director of policies and campaigns at climate group 350.org, said in a statement.

+He added that the reduction "falls short of what the world needs" but noted that it "anchors the world’s largest emitter on a path where clean-tech defines economic leadership."

-The good news is that it looks likely that either China has reached its peak emissions or will do so soon, meaning that the only direction now is down.
+The new Chinese target uses the country's peak emissions as a baseline, with all likelihood that the nation has either already reached its peak emissions or will do so soon.

-Experts said they were waiting to see what the biggest emitter would promise, but that even if it was on the lower end of the scale, it was likely to be met.
+Experts speaking before the announcement, which was made by Chinese President Xi Jinping in a video address to the climate summit, said that while China was likely to make a low pledge, it was a commitment that the country would probably meet and possibly even overshoot.

-"In the case of China, when they come up with a target, it's something that they are really committed to, to really fulfill," said Sofia Gonzales-Zuniga, senior climate policy analyst with Climate Analytics.
+"In the case of China, when they come up with a target, it's something that they are really committed to, to really fulfill," Sofia Gonzales-Zuniga, senior climate policy analyst with Climate Analytics, told DW.
 "In a way it could not be that it's not the most ambitious, but we can have a certain level of trust that they will reach what they are promising."

 China is by far the globe's biggest investor in clean energy, with investment reaching around $625 billion in 2024 alone, according to the global energy think tank Ember,and Shuo said that was unlikely to change.

-Note: This article was changed to update China's announced climate targets